 INTRODUCTION

 Hydrolyzing metal salts, based on aluminium (Al) or iron (Fe), have been used routinely for the removal of particles (turbidity) and natural organic matter (NOM) in the production of potable water since the beginning of the 20th century (Gregory & Duan 2001).
 Considerable practical and theoretical knowledge about these two agents has been gained, and today they are the most commonly used coagulants in water treatment.
-However, concern about raised levels of organic matter in surface waters (Garmo et al. 2014) means that it is important to identify alternative coagulants that are more effective at reducing NOM.
+However, concern about raised levels of organic matter in surface waters (Garmo et al. 2014) impels research on alternative coagulants that are more effective at reducing NOM.
 The presence of NOM in water is undesirable due to its contribution to colour, taste, and odour problems.
 Additionally, NOM forms potentially harmful by-products, following disinfection with chlorine (Matilainen et al. 2010).
 Reduction in NOM is associated with charge neutralization, which occurs when negatively charged particles in water react with positively charged coagulant.
 This implies higher neutralising power and lower minimum effective dose of four-valent zirconium (Zr), compared with three-valent Al and Fe.
 Despite this recognized feature, only a few studies have investigated the use of Zr (Jarvis et al. 2012; Hussain et al. 2014; Zhang et al. 2014), whereas two of these studies have confirmed improved NOM reduction in source water after treatment with Zr salts.
 Moreover, apart from the study by Jarvis et al. (2012), previous research characterizes Zr only at bench-scale and various aspects that might stimulate its broader application in water treatment practice are still not fully covered in the literature.

 At the same time, there is also a growing interest in natural or so-called “green” solutions in the water industry, as the use of metal salts is associated with problematic sludge utilization and metal residues in drinking water.
 Eco-friendly alternatives could be of great interest due to their biodegradability and biocompatibility features.
 Chitosan is derived from marine crustaceans and may be one of the more promising materials among eco-friendly alternative coagulants (Renault et al. 2009).
 First attempts to use chitosan for treating aqueous medium were made as far back as 1970 (Johnson & Peniston 1970), and numerous studies on its application in water and wastewater treatment followed, as reviewed in Renault et al. (2009).
 However, only a few of these studies describe the use of chitosan in pilot or full-scale trials for drinking water production (Saltnes & Eikebrokk 2002) and therefore additional research on chitosan is still required.

 The present work evaluates Zr and chitosan coagulants for drinking water treatment in bench- and pilot-scale conditions, and compares them to traditionally used polyaluminium chloride (PACl).
 The optimal coagulation doses and pH were estimated by a jar-test procedure using river water from a Norwegian drinking water source.
 Optimization was carried out by comparing residual colour and turbidity in the finished water.
-During pilot-scale testing, the coagulants were dosed prior to rapid sand filtration, and the effluents were assessed for turbidity, NOM-indicators (such as UV254 and colour), total organic carbon (TOC) and metal residue, along with other operational parameters.
+During pilot-scale testing, the coagulants were dosed prior to contactfiltration, and the effluents were assessed for turbidity, NOM-indicators (such as UV254 and colour), total organic carbon (TOC) and metal residue, along with other operational parameters.

 MATERIAL AND METHODS